Businesses in Alma, Illinois

 Alma Illinois Public School

 (BA-7a) Public School in Alma, Illinois.
-This was the former Alma Christian College building, and burned down.
+This was the former Alma Christian College building prior to being purchased for use of the Alma public school.
+It burned down in 1913.

 (BA-8b) Rhodes Hotel in Alma